Agoric/documentation/Agoric-CLI.md

 3. `agoric start` (Usually with `--reset`)
 4. `agoric deploy`

+Use `agoric help` whenever you need help with one of the above Agoric CLI commands.

 ## `agoric init`
 - **Function**:
   - Creates a new Dapp directory named `<project>` with contents copied from the `dapp-template` argument template.